Azure/Azure-Sentinel/Solutions/Illusive Active Defense/Playbooks/Illusive-SentinelIncident-Response/readme.md

         <img src="./Images/Configure_MDE_3(Security_Center)_Upgrade.png"> </a>
      </p>

-# Deploy the Incident Response playbook
+# Create the Illusive Incident Response playbook

 Deploying the Illusive Incident Enrichment playbook requires a custom deployment template.
  - The playbook should be deployed under the same resource group, subscription, and workspace as the Azure app.